ibm-cloud-docs/discovery-data/contentminerapp.md

 ##### Second facet toolbar
 {: #cmotssftb}

-This toolbat controls the content of the individual time series.
+This toolbar controls the content of the individual time series.

 - **Show Timeseries**: Show or hide mini-time series to show the current date range of analysis results.
 You can move and change the size of the blue area to specify an analysis target.
 - **Zoom in**: Zoom into the chart.